-Key products and services and its contribution to sustainable development.
+Key products and services and their contribution to sustainable development.

-Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact Fresh produce, ready-to-eat products, and packaged food items in the Supermarket and Convenience Store business TARGET 2-1 2 MARIEN WARRING UNIVERSAL ACCESS TO SAFE AND NUTRITIOUS FOOD Potential increase in plastic pollution given that most items are packaged plastic, and potential increases in greenhouse emissions of landfilled organic waste Waste-segregation, customer education, and plastic diversion through recycled products; and better inventory management to mitigate organic waste Medicines and medical supplies through Southstar Drug and TGP TARGET 3-8 3 AGO MARITH SHORE Potential increase in plastic pollution given that most items are packaged plastic; potential misuse of pharmaceutical Waste-segregation, customer education, and plastic diversion through recycled products; stringent standards and products and expired products procedures on prescription drugs and disposal of expired items Job creation across all Business Units and franchise businesses Ministop and TGP TARGET 8-3 8 DECEMBER AND CONSIDER AND CONS Potential displacement of smaller players in the same retail spaces Engaging and empowering SMEs by giving them access to mainstream markets as suppliers to our business units Job creation across all Business Units TARGET 8-5 8 SIZEN MORK AND COLUMN CHAPTER FULL EMPLOYMENT AND DECENT WORK WITH EQUAL PAY Potential difficulty in monitoring work conditions across all locations of operations as the Company increases scale Employee engagement and policies on compliance to pertinent labor laws and regulations and empowering the Human Resources Department to monitor employee welfare and the effectivity of grievance mechanisms Fresh produce, ready-to-eat products, and packaged food items in the Supermarket and Convenience Store business TARGET 12-3 12 SERVICE OF SHAPPING ASSEPTION OF SHAPPING ASSEPTIO Potential increase in plastic pollution given that most items are packaged plastic, and potential increases in greenhouse emissions of landfilled organic waste Waste-segregation, customer education, and plastic diversion through recycled products; and better inventory management to mitigate organic waste Diverse workforce and inclusive working conditions Achieve gender equality and empower all women and girls Potential occurrence of gender bias in hiring or advertising.
-Propagating a culture of Gender Empowerment from the top level, and implementation of policies for nondiscriminatory hiring.
+Key Products and Services Societal Value / Contribution to UN SDGs Potential Negative Impact of Contribution Management Approach to Negative Impact Fresh produce, ready-to-eat products, and packaged food items in the Supermarket and Convenience Store businesses UNIVERSAL ACCESS TO SAFE AND NUTRITIOUS FOOD TARGET 12-3 12 COMMONTON AND PRODUCTION AND PRODU Potential increase in plastic pollution given that most items are packaged in single-use plastics, and potential increases in greenhouse emissions of landfilled organic waste Waste segregation, customer education, plastic diversion through recycled products, collaboration with external partners in food rescue programs, and better inventory management to mitigate organic waste Medicines and medical supplies through Southstar Drug, Rose Pharmacy, and TGP TARGET 3-8 3 deficitable Potential increase in plastic pollution given that most items are packaged plastic; potential misuse of pharmaceutical products and expired products Waste segregation, customer education, and plastic diversion through recycled products; stringent standards and procedures on prescription drugs and disposal of expired items Job creation through MSME participation across all the Business Units and through the franchise business model offering of Uncle John's and TGP TARGET 8-3 8 HEATH HIMSE AND CHOOSE CREATION PROMOTE POLICIES TO SUPPORT JOB CREATION AND GROWING ENTERPRISES Potential displacement of smaller players in the different retail format spaces Engaging and empowering MSMEs and franchisees by giving them access to mainstream markets as suppliers to the business units sJob creation across all Business Units TARGET 8-5 8 HEADNESS AND SECRET WAS AND SECRET WORK WITH EQUAL PAY Potential difficulty in monitoring work conditions across all locations of operations as the Company increases the scale Employee engagement and policies on compliance to pertinent labor laws and regulations and empowering the Human Resources Department to monitor employee welfare and the effectivity of grievance mechanisms A diverse workforce and inclusive working conditions 5 game Achieve gender equality and empower all women and girls The potential occurrence of gender bias in hiring or advertising.
+Propagating a culture of Gender Empowerment from the top level, and implementing of policies for nondiscriminatory hiring.

-\ None/Not Applicable is not an acceptable answer.
-For holding companies, the services and products of its subsidiaries may be disclosed.
+^{} None/Not Applicable is not an acceptable answer.
+For holding companies, the services and products of their subsidiaries may be disclosed.

-ROBINSONS RETAIL HOLDINGS, INC. AND SUBSIDIARIES INDEX TO CONSOLIDATED COMPANY FINANCIAL STATEMENTS AND SUPPLEMENTARY SCHEDULES
+ROBINSONS RETAIL HOLDINGS INC. AND SUBSIDIARIES

+INDEX TO CONSOLIDATED COMPANY FINANCIAL STATEMENTS AND SUPPLEMENTARY SCHEDULES